 A $1 million bond issue in 1949 jump started the construction of the Farmers’ Market at a downtown location north of Jefferson Street between Sixth and Eighth streets.
 The latter thoroughfare has since been renamed Rosa Parks Boulevard.
 As part of the 1995 renovations of Bicentennial Mall State Park, the market was moved to its present location.
 Although damaged by the historic flood in 2010, the city renovated and reopened the Farmers’ Market after just a few short months with the assistance of the vendors, merchants and volunteers as well as various community organizations.

-The Market House is home to an eclectic mix of restaurants offering a variety of cuisine from around the world.
-In addition to Cajun and southern barbecue, you can find Egyptian, Greek and Caribbean delights.
-There is an international market and a store featuring locally source artisan products.
-The Grow Local Kitchen, offers rotating pop-up restaurants six days a week.
+The indoor market house is home to an eclectic mix of restaurants offering a variety of cuisine from around the world.
+In addition to Nashville hot chicken and locally sourced coffee, you can find Greek, Jamaican, Mexican, vegan, Caribbean delights, and more.
+There is an international market and a store featuring locally sourced artisan products.
+The incubator kitchen, Grow Local Kitchen, offers rotating pop-up restaurants six days a week.

-The Nashville Farmers’ Market is open almost every day of the year except Thanksgiving, Christmas and New Year’s Day.
-The farm sheds are open from 8 a.m. until 8 p.m.
-Individual vendor, store and restaurant hours may vary.
-Downtown parking is limited so the best way to reach the Farmers’ Market is aboard the Old Town Trolley or by parking in the market’s free parking lot.
+The Nashville Farmers’ Market is open nearly every day of the year.
+The farm sheds and market house are open from 8 a.m. until 6 p.m. each day; however, individual vendor, store, and restaurant hours vary.
+Downtown parking is limited, so the best way to reach the Farmers’ Market is aboard the Old Town Trolley or by parking in the market’s free parking lot.
 Hop aboard for a fun sightseeing adventure to the most popular attractions in Nashville.
 You can avoid driving in city traffic as you sit back and relax while listening to an entertaining narrative about Music City.
-The Farmers’ Market is located near Stop #7.

 Things to Do Nearby